auroraphtgrp01/jitsi-src/react/features/base/redux/README.md

-# Duy Tan University - redux state persistence
+# hoclientuc - redux state persistence

-Duy Tan University has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).
+hoclientuc has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).

 # Usage